andybega/et1000/README.md

 This was made using the Estonian Web 2019 corpus from the 2019 Estonian reference corpus.

         \+

-Estonian is a "morphologically rich", as I learned the experts call it, language.
+Estonian is a "morphologically rich" language, as I learned the experts call it.
 Words change a lot depending on the grammatical context.
-For example "pood", "poodi", "poes", and "poest" are all forms of the same underlyuing canonical word (lemma), "pood".
-(Which means "store"; the forms above are a store, to the store, in the store, from the store.)
+For example "pood", "poodi", "poes", and "poest" are all forms of the same underlying canonical word (lemma), "pood".
+Which by the way means "store"; the forms above are _a store_, _to the store_, _in the store_, _from the store_.
 I'd like all of those forms to count for the same canonical form of the word, rather than counting them up separately.
 I used the lemmatizer in the Estonian natural language toolkit ([EstNLTK](https://github.com/estnltk/estnltk)) for this.

         \+

 Some very hacky scripts to get a basic website with the words.